pashamaster/bich-service/README.md

 ---

-## Known issues

-`docs/BUGS.md` — 46 findings from a full review, ordered by impact.

-**Start with §0.** `loadFeed()` in `index.html` is missing its closing braces and swallows 285 lines, including the app's entire boot sequence.
-The feed never loads from the database, share links never open, the profile tab throws, and publishing starts an infinite request loop.
-Everything else is hard to observe until that is fixed.

-## Not in this repo, and should be

 The database schema and its row level security policies.
-Comments throughout the code refer to "schema part 4" and "spec 7.2"; neither exists here.
 RLS is the only thing protecting the data behind a public anon key, and right now it lives solely as state inside a hosted Supabase project.
-Export it to `docs/schema.sql`.
+Export it to `SQL/supabase-baseline.sql`.